 But non-selfish drugs have the most significant influence on teamwork.

 SEROTONIN is a so-called leadership drug.
 We can identify the situation when we’re “under the influence” when we feel proud, we feel the strike of power sensing affection of others, recognition our importance for the group.

 Why we just don’t send graduation diploma, recognition, decoration by mail but we organize ceremonies for all of that?

 Because we want to feel or give a dose of serotonin.
 What is absolutely great on serotonin is, that during a graduation ceremony, not only the person who graduates feels the serotonin.
 Also, his/her parents and relatives in the audience do.
 Cool, isn’t it?
 And what about that feeling when we check our social network posts and we can see many likes there?
 Yup, serotonin.

 OXYTOCIN – “the chemical love”.
 It induces a feeling of deep confidence.
 We have a pleasant feeling to be with someone.
 A Little drop of oxytocin.
 We spend more time with him/her, feel more affection.
 More drops of oxytocin.
 We feel a stronger bond with that person.
-Following that spiral we develop trust.
+Following that spiral, we develop trust.

-One stimulant used by our little human animal uses doesn’t belong to any of categories.
+One stimulant used by our little human animal uses doesn’t belong to any of the categories.
 It’s CORTISOL – sometimes called also “stress hormone”.
-Its purpose is to activate our senses in “fight or flight” situation.
+Its purpose is to activate our senses in a “fight or flight” situation.
 The dosage of cortisol keeps us in tension.

 The side effect is a reduction of oxytocin production and “redundant systems” shutdown.
 Unfortunately, our immunity assessed as unnecessary.
 Shut down immunity means disease.
 Can you hear it clicking?
 Fear – cortisol – switch of immunity – illness.